-4. Students in the Nursing Education concentration who have limited teaching experience may be required to take NURS 6908.
+- 4. Students in the Nursing Education concentration who have limited teaching experience may be required to take NURS 6908. - 5.
+Students in the Nursing Leadership concentration who have limited finance experience may be required to take NURS 6987.

 Enrollment is necessary for continued research advisement.
 A comprehensive assessment is required for graduation for all MSN degree-seeking students.